Equation of State

 The number of kilomoles of a certain substance is denoted by :

-The unit for mass is M#2# is .
+The unit for mass is and the unit of molar mass is .

 Example